 Unfortunately, infant mortality in saltwater crocodiles is exceptionally high because of extensive predation, with only 1% of newborns surviving to adulthood.

 The Saltwater crocodile population has faced significant declines due to hunting for their skin, which is highly valued for leather production.
-They are also threatened by habitat loss due to human development and pollution and are considered vulnerable species by IUCN.

-Facts about Saltwater Crocodiles
+More Facts About Saltwater Crocodiles

 FAQs